inrialearninglab/ai4t/docs/1-Mooc/to-conclude/7-0-3-ai-with-teachers.en.md

 We hope you enjoy the reading.

-Here is the link to the textbook: https://ai4t.eu/book/
+Here is the link to the textbook: [https://www.ai4t.eu/book/ai-for-teachers-an-open-textbook-version-1-english/index)](https://www.ai4t.eu/book/ai-for-teachers-an-open-textbook-version-1-english/index)

-- sign in Name: chaireunescorelia@univ-nantes.fr
-- password: _12345_.